Abdulrakeeb/CodSeqGen/README.md

 # CodSeqGen
-Synonymous coding sequences generation with desired GC-contents using random subsets backtracking
+CodSeqGen: A tool for generating synonymous coding sequences with desired GC-contents, Genomics, 2019.